daniel-daum/citation_builder/README.md

 1) This application must be able to take source information as input and output a properly formatted citation (This citation format is an internal standard).
 2) This application must be a desktop based GUI.
 For reasons, Web applications are not a viable solution.

-Final note to others: This is my first ever coding project as a self taught individual.
-I am practicing my use of basic OOP principals and I am using git for the first time

 EDIT: Data Findings.
 On average it takes about a minute plus or minus 10 seconds for a member in my workplace to generate a citation by hand, based on a sample of 10 people.

 On average it takes those same 10 people 30 seconds (plus or minus ~6 seconds) to generate a citaiton using this citation builder.
 This simple tool effectively cuts citation time in half for my workplace.